Compactness and rigidity of self-shrinking surfaces: Introduction

 and its \textit{entropy} is given by

 The $F$-functional has been studied in various places (for example, see \cite{AIC}, \cite{H90}, and \cite{I94}).
-In \cite{CM12}, this functional was systematically investigated by Colding and Minicozzi to study the singularities of the mean curvature flow (MCF) for hypersurfaces (i.e., when $N=n+1$).
+In \cite{CM12}, this functional was systematically investigated by Colding and Minicozzi to study the stability of the singularities of mean curvature flow (MCF) for hypersurfaces (i.e., when $N=n+1$).
 The critical points of the $F$-functional are called \textit{self-shrinkers}.
-Self-shrinkers not only lead to the simplest examples of the MCF (cf. proposition \ref{sfchar}) but also provide the singularity models for the MCF (cf. \cite{H90}, \cite{I95} and \cite{W97}).
+Self-shrinkers not only lead to the simplest examples of MCF (cf. Proposition \ref{sfchar}) but also provide the singularity models for the flow (cf. \cite{H90}, \cite{I95} and \cite{W97}).
 As a result, the analyses of self-shrinkers, and thus those of the $F$-functional and the entropy functional, are crucial in the study of MCF.

 One of the central topics in the study of geometric objects is the compactness problem.
 There are lots of compactness results for self-shrinkers and, more classically, minimal surfaces, such as \cite{CMcpt} and \cite{CS}.
 However, most of the compactness theorems of self-shrinkers are valid for hypersurface self-shrinkers, that is, self-shrinkers of codimension one.
 In this note, we focus on two-dimensional self-shrinkers, or self-shrinking surfaces, of any codimension.
 To this end, we consider the family $\Set_N$ of all complete, non-flat, and smooth embedded self-shrinking surfaces without boundary in $\bb R^N$ ($N>2$).
 Our main compactness theorem is stated as follows.